AmeerD/AmeerD.github.io/_pages/reading.md

 * The Will of the Many, James Islington

 ## My Reading Timeline
-* One Hundred Years of Solitude, Gabriel García Márquez
+* One Hundred Years of Solitude, Gabriel García Márquez (September 2025)
 * Convenience Store Woman, Sayaka Murata (August 2025)
 * The Burning God, R.F.
 Kuang (July 2025)
 * The Dragon Republic, R.F.
 Kuang (July 2025)